Survey on Machine Learning for Traffic-Driven Service Provisioning in Optical Networks: Evolution of Service Provisioning

-It is worth mentioning that, for adaptive networks, several efficient resource allocation algorithms have been developed, that do not assume the utilization of ML models.
-Such algorithms are usually referred to as dynamic resource allocation algorithms.
-In the vast majority of ML-aided adaptive service provisioning, such conventional dynamic algorithms constitute building blocks of the overall adaptive service provisioning algorithms, with ML enhancing their efficiency (e.g., service admission rate of the system).
-The same holds for proactive networks, where several efficient resource allocation algorithms have been developed to a-priori reserve resources over predefined planning intervals, without assuming the application of ML.
-Such algorithms are usually referred to as static resource allocation algorithms, and constitute building blocks of the overall proactive service provisioning.
-In that case, ML provides an effective means of accurately estimating the traffic needs over the planning intervals of interest.
+Finally, it is worth mentioning that, for adaptive networks, several efficient resource allocation algorithms, initially developed for dynamic networks, usually constitute building blocks of the overall service provisioning algorithms, with ML enhancing their efficiency (e.g., service admission rate of the system).
+Such algorithms are usually referred to as \emph{dynamic service provisioning algorithms}.
+The same holds for proactive networks, where several efficient resource allocation algorithms, initially developed for static networks (i.e., to a-priori reserve resources over a fixed planning interval), usually constitute building blocks of the overall service provisioning algorithms, with ML providing an effective means of accurately estimating the traffic needs over the planning intervals of interest.
+In this survey, to differentiate between the various service provisioning schemes in the diverse types of networks, we provide the following additional definitions: \begin{itemize} \item \emph{Dynamic service provisioning} applies to \emph{dynamic networks} where services are provisioned on the fly according to their reported traffic needs.
+In dynamic networks, unlike adaptive networks, ML-aided programmability through embedded software control is not present. \item \emph{Static service provisioning} applies to \emph{static} or \emph{reactive networks} where services are provisioned to meet end-of-life traffic needs.
+In reactive networks, unlike proactive networks, ML-aided programmability though software is not present.
+Hence, in reactive networks descriptive analytics are utilized for service re-provisioning purposes (Table~\ref{f2}).
+In static networks, unlike proactive networks where the infrastructure is partially dynamic, the infrastructure is static. \end{itemize}